spencer-hann/ConwaysGameOfLife_Visualizer/README.md

-# ConwaysGameOfLife_Visualizer
+# Conway's Game of Life Visualizer

-This is a visualizer for and 3-dimensional implementation of Conway's Game of Life implemented using PyQtGraph.
+This is a 3-dimensional implementation of and visualizer for Conway's Game of Life written using PyQtGraph.

 ## Usage:
 Run program with random seeds searching for new automata